pivotal-cf/docs-rabbitmq-staging/README.md

-# VMware Tanzu® RabbitMQ™ for VMs docs
+# VMware Tanzu RabbitMQ for VMs docs

 ## Branches in this Content Repo